zsmith3/Photo-Manager-Client/README.md

 ## Branches

+- **Master**: shared client-side code
+	- Any modifications to shared code should be made to this branch and then merged into the others
-- web: main web client
+- **Web**: main web client
-- server: Django-based API
-- cordova: Cordova-based mobile app
+- **Cordova**: Cordova-based mobile client
-- electron: Electron-based desktop app
+- **Electron**: Electron-based desktop client
+- **Server**: Django-based API

+## Installation

+This project does not yet exist in an easy-to-install format.
+There are relevant installation instructions in each branch, but it's quite involved, and may not work yet.
+If you are interested in using this then contact me and I'll work on this.

 ## Features

 This is a list of all of the existing features, as well as some that I want to add.

-- TODO add existing features
+- TODO add existing features here
 - [ ] JS Database class
 	- Should handle all interactions with the "database"
     - On the web, this will be all API calls